 On February 24, 2016, the FASB issued ASU No. 2016-02, Leases, requiring lessees to recognize a right-of-use asset and a lease liability on the balance sheet for all leases with the exception of short-term leases.
 For lessees, leases will continue to be classified as either operating or finance leases in the income statement.
 Lessor accounting is similar to the current model but updated to align with certain changes to the lessee model.
 Lessors will continue to classify leases as operating, direct financing or sales-type leases.
 The effective date of the new standard for public companies is for fiscal years beginning after December 15, 2018 and interim periods within those fiscal years.
 Early adoption is permitted.
 The new standard must be adopted using a modified retrospective transition and requires application of the new guidance at the beginning of the earliest comparative period presented.
-We are currently evaluating the effect that the updated standard will have on our consolidated financial statements and related disclosures.
+We have evaluated the effects of this updated standard and determined that it will not have a significant impact on our consolidated financial statements and related disclosures.

 On March 30, 2016, the FASB issued ASU No. 2016-09, Improvements to Employee Share-Based Payment Accounting, which simplifies various aspects related to the accounting and presentation of share-based payments.
 The amendments require entities to record all tax effects related to share-based payments at settlement or expiration through the income statement and the windfall tax benefit to be recorded when it arises, subject to normal valuation allowance considerations.
 All tax-related cash flows resulting from share-based payments are required to be reported as operating activities in the statement of cash flows.
 The updates relating to the income tax effects of the share-based payments including the cash flow presentation must be adopted either prospectively or retrospectively.
 Further, the amendments allow the entities to make an accounting policy election to either estimate forfeitures or recognize forfeitures as they occur.
 If an election is made, the change to recognize forfeitures as they occur must be adopted using a modified retrospective approach with a cumulative effect adjustment recorded to opening retained earnings.
 The effective date of the new standard for public companies is for fiscal years beginning after December 15, 2016 and interim periods within those fiscal years.
-Early adoption is permitted.
-We have evaluated the effects of this updated standard and determined that it will not have a significant impact on our consolidated financial statements and related disclosures.
+We have implemented the pronouncement and have determined that it will not have a significant impact on our consolidated financial statements and related disclosures.